 Alternative methods for cutting in butter.
 If cutting in the butter by hand is too difficult, or you have hot hands, you have options!

 - Grating or using a pastry blender.
-You can grate frozen butter directly into the flour using a box grater or pastry blender like we did with these honey butter chicken biscuits!
+You can grate frozen butter directly into the flour using a box grater or pastry blender, as we did with these honey butter chicken biscuits!

 - Food processor.
 Pulse the cold butter and dry ingredients together in a food processor until the mixture resembles coarse crumbs.